NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 You have: 20 Mton_e 300
 You want: thousand fatman
         20 Mton_e 300 = 272.72727 thousand fatman
 ```
 ###### End of examples
+#### Velocity is Relative
+Not just a statment.
+Velocity has always been understood to be a vector.
+What everyone before Einstine did was to never mention the 4th element of the vector since velocity was always a function of time.
+Time is now reconized to be another dimention of space with the same units of measurement.
+It is differnt from x, y, & z only in that they rest on the ever expanding dimention of t.
+Your velocity relative to you is still zero and always has been.